So-called “Second Amendment sanctuaries” are troubling attacks on gun safety laws across the country

 The Truth?
 These Gun Safety Laws Don't Infringe on the Second Amendment

 According to these gun rights extremists, common-sense gun safety laws infringe on their Second Amendment rights.
 But the truth is that the Second Amendment is not under threat — and coordinated efforts to purposefully mislead the public or refuse to enforce public safety laws are dangerous.
 The gun safety measures that are being denounced by extreme gun rights advocates were passed by democratically elected legislators and were signed into law by state governors.
-Common-sense gun safety laws do not interfere with the rights of gun owners — but they do keep guns out of the hands of those who cannot or should not possess them.
+As recognized by the Supreme Court in D.C. v Heller (2008), state legislatures can pass common-sense gun safety laws that do not interfere with the rights of gun owners — but they do keep guns out of the hands of those who cannot or should not possess them.

 State officials are calling out these bluffs, which are fueling fears and misunderstandings about gun safety laws.
 In Virginia, Attorney General Mark Herring confirmed that the many "Second Amendment sanctuary" resolutions being passed in counties and areas throughout Virginia "have no legal effects," and that the localities must follow gun violence prevention measures passed by the Virginia General Assembly.
 New Mexico officials have a similar response.
 The New Mexico governor's office underscored that — despite arguments by the gun lobby — the state's new gun safety laws do not infringe on New Mexicans’ constitutional rights.
 This much we know — law enforcement and local governments can't categorically refuse to enforce public safety laws based on an extremist ideology.